CIO exit interview: Andrew Clowes, JLL

 CIO: You were in that CIO role at JLL for 10 years.
 That’s quite a long tenure, what kept you in the role for so long?

 Clowes: I was appointed in April 2009 as CIO and that’s probably what prompted me to think that maybe my time is done.
 10 years prior to that at JLL I was implementing those big technology projects around the region.
 But for me, it’s two things: firstly, JLL is a great company to work for, we’ve got many directors who have got 20, 25, 30, 35 plus years.
-Our CEO [Christian Ulbrich] started as a very junior office agent.
+Our CEO [Stephen Conry] started as a very junior office agent.

 People here have a long tenure but I went into the tech space kind at the start of the dot com bubble and it’s been a pretty exciting journey – so many changes that it was hard to get bored.